pkgw/slurm-rs/slurm/README.md

-# slurm-rs: slurm and slurmplus
+# slurm-rs

-Rust bindings for the [Slurm workload manager](https://slurm.schedmd.com/), and a command-line program that provides some useful functionality.
+Rust bindings for the [Slurm workload manager](https://slurm.schedmd.com/).

 The API coverage is far from complete, but the basic framework is in place.

 ## Building and Compatibility

-See the README for the `slurm-sys` subdirectory for some notes on how to build against your Slurm library correctly.
+See the README for the sibling `../slurm-sys` directory for some notes on how to build against your Slurm library correctly.
 You must have a functional `rustfmt` installed.
 You may also need to set some environment variables to allow the build script to locate your Slurm libraries and include files.

 At the moment, this crate is being developed against Slurm 17.11.
 The Slurm C API is not especially stable, so it is possible that this crate will fail to